python/mypy/CONTRIBUTING.md

 Specifically:

 * **Numbered milestones** correspond to releases.
-These assignments are changeable and issues may be moved earlier or later.
+These assignments are changeable, and issues may be moved earlier or later.
-  Assignments to further-out milestones are especially likely to change.
+  Assignments to further-out milestones are more likely to change.
 * Point releases, like 0.x.y when we're already at 0.x.z, generally have issues that are less work to tackle and whose user-facing